AngeliqueDF/ip-address-tracker-app-typescript/README.md

 #### TypeScript

-At first, I tried to solve this challenge using a fast approach combining loops, global variables and a few functions.

-But it became clear that a robust solution needed to be inspired from OOP concepts, where separate objects are responsible for simple tasks and interact if needed.
+When planning this project, it became clear that a robust solution needed to be inspired from OOP concepts, where separate objects are responsible for simple tasks and interact if needed.
+TypeScript helped as it simplified the implementation of classes (for example, it allows the use of keyword that don’t exist in JavaScript, such as private).

 I implemented the following classes, then called their `public` methods in `app.ts` when a `'submit'` or `'DOMContentLoaded'` event occurred: